firecracker-microvm/firecracker/FAQ.md

 process allows this type of configuration.
 This parameter must be the path to a file that contains the JSON specification that will be used to configure and start the microVM.
 One example of such file can be found at `tests/framework/vm_config.json`.

+### Firecracker fails to start and returns an Out of Memory error

+If the Firecracker process exits with `12` exit code (`Out of memory` error), the root cause is that there is not enough memory on the host to be used by the Firecracker microVM.

+If the microVM was not configured in terms of memory size through an API request, the host needs to meet the minimum requirement in terms of free memory size, namely 128 MB of free memory which the microVM defaults to.